 Indicator H3-Percentage of population where microbiological compliance was achieved Definition The percentage of the total population served within the zones of the drinking water supply system where compliance with the microbiological requirements of the water quality guidelines or standard is met during the reporting year (%).
 Intent Reporting on water quality compliance supports transparency and accountability and informs an understanding of customer and community outcomes.
 General supporting notes Generally, the methodology for calculating microbiological criteria used for determining compliance is specified by the health regulator in each jurisdiction and if so, this should be used and noted in the associated footnote.
 In the absence of a specification, the guidance in the Australian Drinking Water Guidelines (ADWG) should be used as interpreted below.
+Microbiological compliance

-Microbiological compliance ch water supply zone, at least 100 per cent of routinely monitored samples contain no per 100ml of water during the 12-month period.
-27 The ADWG uses E. coli as the indicator of faecal contamination.
-For utilities using guidelines for verification of performance, E. coli is the required assessment indicator. howev using t coliforms were removed as an indicator of faecal contamination in the 2004 guidelines; rer, some water businesses may still have requirements for verification of water quality the combination of total coliforms and E. coli.
-If this is the case, compliance against oliforms and E. coli should be reported and noted in the associated footnote.
-Water supply zones are defined by service providers using criteria such as: • a discrete area of similar water quality, e.g. served by one water treatment plant • an area able to be described by its boundaries • the nature and design of the water supply system (including the location of service reservoirs, pump stations, tanks, and trunk systems) • the source and nature of the source of the drinking supply • the treatment components of the supply system • ADWG Framework for Management of Drinking Water Quality • issues identified in risk-based drinking water quality management plan.
-Exam ple zones have populations of 50,000, 75,000 and 100,000 respectively.
-The zone with a ation of 100,000 did not achieve microbiological compliance, however, the other two did. - ercentage of the population where microbiological compliance was achieved = (50,000 00) / (50,000 + 75,000 + 100,000) = 55.56%.
+For each water supply zone, at least 100 per cent of routinely monitored samples contain no E. coli per 100ml of water during the 12-month period.
+27

+Note: The ADWG uses E. coli as the indicator of faecal contamination.
+For utilities using these guidelines for verification of performance, E. coli is the required assessment indicator.

+Total coliforms were removed as an indicator of faecal contamination in the 2004 guidelines; however, some water businesses may still have requirements for verification of water quality using the combination of total coliforms and E. coli.
+If this is the case, compliance against total coliforms and E. coli should be reported and noted in the associated footnote.

+Water supply zones are defined by service providers using criteria such as:

+- a discrete area of similar water quality, e.g. served by one water treatment plant - an area able to be described by its boundaries - the nature and design of the water supply system (including the location of service reservoirs, pump stations, tanks, and trunk systems) - the source and nature of the source of the drinking supply - the treatment components of the supply system - ADWG Framework for Management of Drinking Water Quality - issues identified in risk-based drinking water quality management plan.

+Example

+Three zones have populations of 50,000, 75,000 and 100,000 respectively.
+The zone with a population of 100,000 did not achieve microbiological compliance, however, the other two zones did.

+The percentage of the population where microbiological compliance was achieved = (50,000 + 75,000) / (50,000 + 75,000 + 100,000) = 55.56%.